Introduction to Culturing Fruit

 Types of Fruit Ferments

 Lactic Acid Ferment.
-This is the type of ferment I am referring to when we talk about the ferment we are gunning for.
-It is the first stage of the fruit fermentation process.
+This is the type of ferment that produces the first stage of the fruit fermentation process.

 Alcohol Ferment.
-We are all familiar with the many fruit alcohol ferments.
-Wine is the most obvious of these ferments.
-This stage of fermentation is fairly easy to achieve due to all of the sugars in the fruit.
+There are many types of fruit alcohol ferments.
+Wine is the most well-known.
+This stage of fermentation is fairly easy to achieve due to all the sugars in the fruit.

 Vinegar Ferment.
 This is the final stage of fermentation after alcohol.
 At this stage acetic acid is formed and we get things like apple cider vinegar.